Inwave/Exceptions_Algorithm/README.md

 ---

 ## Current Implementation

-The current version supports:
+### The current version supports:
 - Multiple target classes, analyzed independently.
 - Multiple ROIs per scene.
 - Movement analysis based on a single, most confident detection per class and frame.
 - Immobility Detection based on a combined background substraction and YOLO model detection

-Limitations and Remarks:
+### Limitations and Remarks:

-- The performance of the algorithm is mainly based on the YOLO model performance, a certain attention should be given to the training part.
-An idea for imporvement would be to train a model for each store, improving performance but it would consume more time than a general model train once.
+- The performance of the algorithm is mainly based on the **YOLO model performance**, a certain attention should be given to the training part.
+An idea for improvement would be to train a model for each store, improving performance but then the integration would be more time-consuming than a general model train once.
-- Sensitive to detection noise when multiple similar objects are present, or when there is false detections with high confidence.
+- Sensitive to detection noise when **multiple similar objects** are present, or when there is wrong detections with high confidence.
-- A lot of parameters are specifics to each PDV and must then be configured for each one (background frames, different ROIs)
+- A lot of parameters are specifics to each POS (Point of Sales (can be found as PDV: Ponte De Venda)) and must then be configured for each one (background frames, different ROIs)
 - Config parameters performance can also differ between stores.
-- When running on CPU, the more time consuming function is the inference of the model detection (93% of the process_frame execution time).
+- When running on CPU, the more time consuming function is the **inference of the model detection** (93% of the process_frame execution time).
 On CPU the inference time on a frame is on average around 130 ms, which correspond to around processing around 6 fps.
 Running on each frames (frame_skip=0), the running time is approximatively 150% time slower than the actual videos of interest.
 This might be an issue in the future insertion in the easinop algorithm if GPU use can be provided.
 Setting frame_skip=1 allows to be faster than the video fps, but might decrease algorithm robustness.

 Future work could include integration with established multi-object tracking frameworks such as **DeepSORT** or **ByteTrack** to handle object re-identification and improve tracking robustness.